-WARNINGBefore turning the machine on, seat yourself in the operator's seat and make sure the parking brake is locked.
+Before cranking the engine, seat yourself in the operator's seat and make sure the parking brake is locked.

 - 1. Make sure the directional control pedal is in neutral position. - 2.
-For 62IC, make sure the throttle is in idle position. - 3.
-Electric: Turn ignition key to START position.
-Gasoline-powered: Turn ignition key to START position, push button located just below key.
+Make sure the throttle is in idle position. - 3.
+Gasoline-powered: Turn ignition key to ON position, push button located just below key.
 When engine starts, release button.
 If the engine is cold, pull out the choke knob and repeat procedure.
 When engine is running smoothly, push choke knob in.